| LEFT Communitarian, Groupthink | MIDDLE and OTHER Broad spectrum | RIGHT Libertarian, Individualist |

 A conservative libertarian will conserve a set of ethics, morals or rules and tend to heed those rules.
 This kind neither wants nor needs "leaders"; the rules are "in the book".
 This kind places faith in principles rather than people; and the purpose of those principles will be to elevate, educate, and make perfect a person (self).
 Only when "self" is educated and made perfect can he or she become useful to society.

 Conflict vectors:.
-Seems to me that the largest conflict opportunities are going to be between liberal communitarians, their social control imperative and lack of fixed moral compass, coming into conflict with conservative libertarians, who have a fixed moral compass and resist social control.
+Seems to me that the largest conflict opportunities are going to be between liberal communitarians, their social control imperative and lack of fixed moral compass coming into conflict with conservative libertarians who have a fixed moral compass and resist social control.

 Myers-Briggs MBTI Alignments: It is possible, maybe probable, that The MBTI "E/I" vector aligns with the groupiness of the leftist communitarian ("E") versus the individualistic sense of the rightist libertarian ("I").
 It is also probable that "liberal/conservative" relates to the "F/T" axis, with liberal related to "feeling" and conservative related to "thinking".
 Reasoning: Liberals do not conform to documented rules, they DO respond to leaders and situations emotionally.
 This suggests a dominant "F" (feeling).
 Conservatives conform to documented rules and do NOT respond well to leaders, suggesting a dominant "T" (thinking), which is a function of reading books, learning rules and obeying them.